I-Akira-X/I-Akira-X/README.md

 <hr>

 <h1>About me :woman:</h1>
-<p>I am Pooja Agarwal, a 3rd year BTech student at Kalinga Institute of Industrial Technology.
-I am an enthusiast android app developer and a self-taught digital artist.
-I also do traditional art, make AR filters for Facebook and Instagram, design websites, and make comics.
-I love to learn, explore, and create new things everyday.
+<p>I am Pooja Agarwal (a.k.a.
+Akira), a 3rd year BTech student at Kalinga Institute of Industrial Technology.
+I am a content creator, an enthusiast AR developer, and a self-taught digital artist.
+I love creating and exploring new things.
+I also enjoy traditional art, animating, dancing, and singing.<br>
+Additionally, being from a computer science background, I also have a great interest in designing websites and making android applications.
+I have knowledge about major programming languages like C++, Java, C, Python, HTML and CSS.<br>
+I am genuinely delighted to gather information by reading articles or watching videos that focuses on less discussed but very important topics.

-- 🔭 I’m currently working on improving my skillset
+- 🔭 I’m currently working on my portfolio website
 - 🌱 I’m currently learning to make AR filters
 - 💬 Talk to me about anything
 - 😄 Pronouns: she/her